 Directions to BJC were easy to follow and as I neared the site, I saw stenciled clubs pointing me in the right direction.
 I arrived just as they were opening the gates.
-They give everyone a temporary pass and you can only upgrade to a proper pass if you do volunteer work.
+They give everyone a temporary pass which you can only upgrade to a proper pass if you do volunteer work.
 I took the first shift of badge control in the gym and sat and talked with Martin while pretty much nobody entered during that first hour (people went to set up tents and all first).

 In the first hours, I saw a lot of faces I recognized from EJCs and even met an Israeli, Yoav, who I didn’t really know.
 Andy Frasier, whom I met first at the Bristol Juggling Convention in 1998, is a veteran at BJC and showed me around and found me a good place to set up my tent under a tree.

 Then I headed to the gym for some throwing and catching.
 Among the sites in the gym were Julia doing crazy foot catches and throws, James from UK and Lisa from Austria (and others) doing complicated passing patterns, and a couple guys doing tricks with 4 and 5 diabolos.
 Not a bad standard for a local convention.

 I worked on the same old tricks I’ve been working on for years (improvements are slow when you only juggle twice/year at conventions).
 But I’m still having fun trying to get to the next level and sometimes even make some tiny improvements.
 Some tricks I worked on were 5551 with backcrosses and 4 clubs with a balance (getting reasonably solid).
 Also, some 5 ball siteswaps and some unusual 3 club patterns.